SBmore/Super-Duo/Readme.md

 The API key for the Football Scores app has been removed for security.

-You can get your own API key from http://api.football-data.org/index Please insert your API key in the api_key element in strings.xml api_key is the last element in the file
+You can get your own API key from http://api.football-data.org/index.

+Please insert your API key in the api_key element in strings.xml.

+The api_key element is the last element in the file.